-This blog explains what you need to know about NIST 800-171 and ways to make compliance simpler + more affordable.
+This blog explains what defense contractors need to know about NIST 800-171 and ways to make compliance simpler + more affordable.

 What is NIST 800-171?

-NIST SP 800-171 is a set of guidelines for protecting the confidentiality of CUI.
-Defense contractors need to follow these guidelines to show they can adequately secure the defense information in their contracts, as required by DFARS clause 252.204-7012.
-If a manufacturer is part of the supply chain for the Department of Defense (DoD), General Services Administration (GSA), NASA, or other federal or state agencies, implementing the security requirements in NIST SP 800-171 is essential.
+NIST SP 800-171 is a set of guidelines published by the National Institute of Standards and Technology (NIST) for protecting the confidentiality of CUI.
+Defense contractors must follow these guidelines to ensure they can securely handle defense-related information in their contracts.
+Organizations within the supply chain for the DoD, General Services Administration (GSA), NASA, and other federal agencies must implement these security requirements if they handle CUI.

 What is CUI?